 We have audited the annual financial statements of Srpska Banka a.d.
-Belgrade (the Bank), which comprise the balance sheet as at 31 December 2023 and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the to the standalone financial statements, including a summary of significant accounting policies.
+Belgrade (the Bank), which comprise the balance sheet as at 31 December 2024, the income statements, the statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

 In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Srpska Banka a.d.
-Belgrade as at 31 December 2023 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+Belgrade as at 31 December 2024 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).